meliorence/react-native-snap-carousel/src/pagination/README.md

 `inactiveDotStyle` | Dots' style that will be applied to inactive elements | View Style Object | `{}` `renderDots` | Function that gives you complete control over pagination's rendering.
 It will receive three parameters : `(activeIndex, total, context)`.
 This can be especially useful in order to replace dots with numbers. | Function | `undefined`
 `vertical` | Whether to layout dots vertically or horizontally | Boolean | `false`

+## Note on dots' colors
+If your active and inactive dots aren't of the same color, you have a choice to make:
+1. either animate the color transition by specifying both `dotColor` and `inactiveDotColor`
+1. or setting `{ backgroundColor }` in both `dotStyle` and `inactiveDotStyle`.

+**When animating the color transition, the dot component will no longer be able to use the native driver for scale and opacity transitions.** As stated in [React Native's doc](https://facebook.github.io/react-native/docs/animations.html#caveats), color animations aren't supported by the native driver.
+And, unfortunately, it doesn't seem currently possible to run native-powered and js-powered animations at the same time on the same element.

+Basically, this is a tradeoff between color transition and optimal smoothness.
+We recommended you to try the first version and, if you experiment performance drops, to settle for the second one.

 ## Usage